William Barichivich

 William "Jamie" Barichivich is a Wildlife Biologist at the USGS Wetland and Aquatic Research Center.

 During his tenure with USGS he has studied a wide variety of organisms including marine turtles, sturgeon, and for the last 10 years, amphibians.
 Research has taken him from the Everglades in South Florida to Glacier National Park in Montana and as far west as Palau.
-He has a broad interest in a variety of topics from road mortality of wildlife to the effects of climate change on wetland hydrology and amphibians.
+He has a broad interest in a variety of topics including road mortality of wildlife, wetland hydrology, and amphibians.

 Science and Products